-Edwin Wong believes that the time is right to reboot the ancient and storied art of tragedy.
-After reading Taleb’s Fooled by Randomness and The Black Swan, he developed risk theatre to align tragedy with modern concepts of chance and uncertainty.
+Edwin Wong believes that it’s time to reboot the ancient art of tragedy.
+He developed his theory of tragedy called risk theatre to align tragedy with modern concepts of chance and uncertainty.
 The result is a tragic stage where every dramatic act is a gambling act and risk runs riot.
-He is currently working on a book: The Risk Theatre Model of Tragedy: Gambling, Drama, and the Unexpected.
-His thoughts on theatre as well as excerpts from his book can be found at melpomeneswork.com.
-Wong received a MA in Classics from Brown University where he concentrated on ancient theatre.
+His first book, a call to action called: The Risk Theatre Model of Tragedy: Gambling, Drama, and the Unexpected came out in 2019.
+His second book, When Life Gives You Risk, Make Risk Theatre: Three Tragedies and Six Essays, came out in 2022.
+It is a collaborative work featuring finalists and winners from the competition.

 Wong was educated at Brown University where he concentrated in ancient theatre.
 He blogs on theatre at melpomeneswork.com.
 You can also find him on Twitter @TheoryOfTragedy.